-This year we’re going back again and are already excited about the festive season.
-I have updated our popular list of gifts for travellers to help you find the best travel presents for the globetrotters in your life.
+It’s that time of year again when we update our popular list of the best gifts for travelers to help you find the ideal travel presents for the globetrotters in your life.

 Click on the links below to skip ahead to your gift budget or scroll down to read the whole article.

 A tiny, practical, and inexpensive gift.
 We use combination locks to secure our backpack zips and keep the contents safe.
-A must for every traveller.
+A must for every traveler.

-Every carry-on traveller needs toiletry bottles under 100ml/3oz that meet with airline regulations and can be taken on planes.
-They allow you to pack your favourite product without having to carry a large container.
+Every carry-on traveler needs toiletry bottles under 100ml/3oz that meet with airline regulations and can be taken on planes.
+They allow you to pack your favorite product without having to carry a large container.
 These Kitdine bottles look great with wide openings and anti-leak caps.

-We usually avoid travelling with heavy paper, but sometimes you want a real notebook rather than using your phone (like I did on safari in Africa).
-Field Notes are my favourite notebooks for travel as they are slim, light and well-constructed.
+Field Notes are my favorite notebooks for travel as they are slim, light and well-constructed.

 You can take as many of these on the plane as you like, and they usually save space and weight and last longer than liquid versions.
 This Honey House Naturals Bee Bar gets excellent reviews and leaves your skin silky smooth.

 Another solid toiletry product to get around airline restrictions and avoid leaks.
-We love Lush Shampoo Bars, which work as shampoo and soap, last ages, are vegan and eco-friendly, and smell lovely.
+I love Lush Shampoo Bars, which work as shampoo and soap, last ages, are vegan and eco-friendly, and smell lovely.